 This, the 21st Walt Disney Animated Classic, combines the two elements Disney animations are best known for, mediæval settings and anthropomorphic animals.
 Disney himself had considered adapting French legend Reynard the Fox, who regularly defeated his enemy, Isengrim the Wolf.
 Disney concluded that Reynard was not suitable to become a Disney hero, being a sly, amoral and selfish character, choosing Robin Hood instead, though the influence of the French legends is clear.
 Robin, like Reynard, is a fox and his enemy the Sheriff is a wolf.

+This Robin Hood adaptation contains references to Appalachian folktales about the outlaw as much as the original English story.
 Robin Hood also borrowed heavily from previous Disney films, recasting Phil Harris, previously bear Baloo in The Jungle Book, as bear Little John.
 This made it easy to trace movements from the earlier film and quickly adapt them for Robin Hood.
 Similarly, scenes of Robin Hood and Maid Marian dancing were made by overtracing scenes from Snow White and the Seven Dwarfs (1937).

 Robin and Marian (1976)